bestquark/mentpy/docs/tutorials/intro-to-mbqml-parallel.rst

    mp.draw(gs)

-Great, now we need to define a loss function.
-In our case, we will use the average infidelity between the target states and the output states.
+Then, when we define a loss function, we can use the :mod:`pathos` package to parallelize the computation of the infidelity between the target states and the output states.

 .. ipython:: python